 By 1891, playgrounds were becoming more like the spaces we’re familiar with today.
 The George Putnam School in Boston took the idea of the outdoor gymnasium and added familiar equipment to it like swings, ladders and seesaws.
 This set the stage for professionals in design, building and manufacturing to come together and form the foundation of the playground industry.

 1900 to 1930: Model Playgrounds and the Playground Association

-With manufacturing entering the scene, playgrounds evolved rapidly into arrangements that are similar to what we recognize today.
+With manufacturing entering the scene, 1900 school playground equipment evolved rapidly into arrangements that are similar to what we recognize today.
 In the first years of the 20th century, the term “model playground” was used to describe Jane Addams’ Hull House playground.
 It had been opened in 1895, and its features were gaining popularity.
 In addition to sand piles, children were able to take advantage of: